 Most microcaps are too small for large funds to bother with.
 They might trade a few thousand shares a day.
 Coverage is limited.
 News is slow to travel.

 This creates a long period where a business can grow steadily without much attention.
-The people who do notice often dismiss it as a “small story” or “too illiquid.”
+The people who do notice often dismiss it as a "small story" or "too illiquid".

-The quote fits because markets are slow learners.
+Revaluation tends to happen when perception finally catches up to performance.
+Markets are slow learners.
 They eventually reward consistency, but usually only after years of ignoring it.

 What to Look For